faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 It's difficult to overstate the power of these ideals.
 These ideas existed (often to a somewhat lesser degree) in other cultures or religions, but they are persistently and emphatically stressed by Jesus.
 Much of the good that has been done in the world in the past 2000 years was motivated, at least in part, by these ideals.

-### Idea of eternal life may diminish existential anxiety
+## Idea of eternal life may diminish existential anxiety

-The idea of a resurrection or eternal life may diminish existential anxiety for some people.
+The idea of an after-life may diminish existential anxiety for some people (see [here](https://www.psychology.org.au/for-members/publications/inpsych/2018/December-Issue-6/Death-anxiety-The-worm-at-the-core-of-mental-heal) but note that neutral acceptance is associated with the lowest levels of death anxiety).

-### Attending Church is healthy
+## Attending Church is healthy

 [Source](https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/2521827)

-### In some ways Jesus promoted equality of the sexes
+## In some ways Jesus promoted equality of the sexes

 In *some* ways that may have transcended his society [Jesus fought against patriarchy](https://radicaljesusfollowers.blogspot.com/2016/12/11-ways-jesus-fought-patriarchy.html).

-## Believing in Jesus may also promote some harmful attitudes
+# The Problematic

+There are aspects of Christian teaching, some which derive directly from the words of Jesus, which seem problematic.

 **_A belief in the teachings of Jesus may:_**

-### Hinder introspection and the quest for Truth.
+## Hinder questioning

-The desire to maintain a belief in God and Christ tends to hinder a person from searching for and fairly evaluate the evidence that might contradict that belief.
+The desire to maintain a belief in God and Christ can hinder a person from searching for and fairly evaluate the evidence that might contradict that belief.

 Mark 4:28-29